Balancing Interfering Training Adaptations within Hockey Training Periodization

 Also to keep in mind for the in-season, your practices largely account for low intensity endurance work.
 So if you’re training, ideally this should not come right before practice.
 From a physiology perspective, that can be quite conflicting.
 Strength training vs. aerobic work.

-Knowing this information, it becomes important for you guys to prioritize what you want to do.
-I’m not working with you 1-on-1 (although we are in talks about opening up a VIP program for customized meal planning and training programs made by myself for you) so I’m not sure what you’re good at and what you’re not.
+Knowing this information, it becomes important for you to prioritize what you want to do.
+I’m not working with you 1-on-1, so I’m not sure what you’re good at and what you’re not.

-You guys need to take responsibility for yourselves here and be honest with yourself when prioritizing what you’re good at and what you’re not.
-From here, create a schedule that minimizes confliction towards what you need the most work on.
+You need to take responsibility for yourselves here and be honest with yourself when prioritizing what you’re good at and what you’re not.
+From here, create a schedule that minimizes complications towards what you need the most work on.

 Here are some quick guidelines to make sure you’re digesting the information and making the right moves: